stelberry/ML-Algorithms-Comparison/diary.md

+## Week 4 (24/10/2025)

+- Implemented 1NN algorithm from scratch using simple artificial dataset.

+## Week 4 (23/10/2025)

+- Finshed reading Chapter 1 and 2 of **Machine Learning in Action** by Peter Harrington which explained kNN algorithm concept, impelmentation details and testing with datasets.
+- Gained understanding of how to evaluate kNN using simple datasets and measure prediction accuracy.

 ## Week 3 (14/10/2025)

-- Finished reading **Introduction to machine learning with Python** by Müller, A.C. and Guido, S.
+- Finished reading chapter 1,2,3 of **Introduction to machine learning with Python** by Müller, A.C. and Guido, S.
+- Chapter 1 explains the basic concept of machine learning.
+- Chapter 2 explains the difference between supervised and unsupervised learning, classification and regression algorithms like k-Nearest Neighbors, Linear Models, Support Vector Machines(SVM), and Decision Trees.
+- Chapter 3 explains algorithms such as k-Means clustering and Principal Component Analysis(PCA) for data visualisation and dimensionality reduction, and covers data preprocessing techniques.
+- Learn the foundations of ML and how algorithms are categorized, how to implement and evaluate basic models in scikit-learn, and the importance of data preparation and model evaluation for accurate ML results.

 ## Week 2 (9/10/2025)